KempnerInstitute/kempner-hpc-handbook/kempner_hpc_handbook/resource_management/job_submission_basics.md

 ## Batch Jobs

 Submitting a batch job in SLURM involves creating a job script that specifies the resources required for the job and the commands to be executed.
-The job script is essentially a shell script that, in addition to the shell commands to run your job, includes Slurm directives provided as comments starting with `#SBATCH`.
-These directives specify the job requirements and settings, such as the number of nodes, CPUs per task, the expected runtime, and the job partition.
+The job script is essentially a shell script that includes 3 sections:

+- Resource and job specifications,
+- Loading modules, setting environment variables, other pre-job tasks, and
+- Running the job.